Blending the different cultures, traditions and ethnic groupings of Africa into one AFRI CHEF AFRICAN RECIPES COOK BOOK,

 and Caribbean cooking

-; cuisine now recognized for its own uniqueness and flavor - and copied in many countries of the world.
+; cuisine now recognised for its own uniqueness and flavor - and copied in many countries of the world.

 Know also that Gumbo is the word for Okra in a great many of the African dialects.